manolitto/openvlex2/README.md

 To give you an idea of how OpenVLex works and to give you a better feeling of it's benefits, you may follow this guide:

-1. Chose your favorite OpenForge 2.0 floor terrain set.
+1. Choose your favorite OpenForge 2.0 floor terrain set.
    (If unsure, start with Devon Jones' well-known <a href="https://www.thingiverse.com/thing:2740273" target="_blank">OpenForge 2.0 Dungeon Stone Floor</a>)
 2. Print **one** 1x1, **one** 2x2 and **four** 2x1 inch based (Dungeon Stone) Floor tiles.
    Print only the floor parts **without** the OpenForge 2.0 bases!